ataraxie/codeshovel/README.md

 ***Self-Hosted UI:*** You can also stand up a copy of the web interface on your own infrastructure.
 To do this, follow these steps:

-1. Clone the repository: `git clone git@github.com:ataraxie/codeshovel.git`
+1. Clone the repository:
-2. Edit the `.env` file to point to the right directories for caches.
+	* `git clone git@github.com:ataraxie/codeshovel.git`
+2. Configure the environment:
+	* Copy `.env.webservice.sample` to `.env`.
+	* Update the required two lines for log and cache path.
+	* The GitHub token in the `.env` is not required and can be left as is.
-3. Start the web service: `docker-compose build && docker-compose up`
+3. Start the web service:
+	* `docker-compose build && docker-compose up`
+	* Works with Docker 2.2+.
+4. Access your server:
-4. Open the web service in your browser: `https://localhost:8080`
+	* For the UI: open the web service in your browser: `https://localhost:8080`
+	* For the REST interface: see REST API instructions below.

 <a name="web-service-rest"></a>
 ## Web Service REST